 5. Start to live your life simple

 The other benefit of simplicity is that you are less likely to max-out on your credit cards and end up in a debt.
-One of the agreed upon principles of self-sufficiency is being debt free and living simple life is a great step in that direction.
+One of the agreed upon principles of self-sufficiency is being debt free so living simple life is a great step in that direction.

 That's it from me and hope this was helpful to you.
 Peace !!!

 On a side note, if you have any other ideas or suggestion please leave them in the comments below for helping other readers.
-I will add the best ones to the article in future.